 - 2.8.2.1 Substances and preparations of Class 8 are divided among the three packing groups according to their degree of hazard in transport as follows: - (a) Packing group I: Very dangerous substances and preparations; - (b) Packing group II: Substances and preparations presenting medium danger; - (c) Packing group III: Substances and preparations presenting minor danger. - 2.8.2.2 Allocation of substances listed in the Dangerous Goods List in Chapter 3.2 to the packing groups in Class 8 has been made on the basis of experience taking into account such additional factors as inhalation risk (see 2.8.2.3) and reactivity with water (including the formation of dangerous decomposition products).
 New substances, including mixtures, can be assigned to packing groups on the basis of the length of time of contact necessary to produce full thickness destruction of human skin in accordance with the criteria in 2.8.2.4.
 Liquids, and solids which may become liquid during transport, which are judged not to cause full thickness destruction of human skin shall still be considered for their potential to cause corrosion to certain metal surfaces in accordance with the criteria in 2.8.2.5 (c) (ii). - 2.8.2.3 A substance or preparation meeting the criteria of Class 8 having an inhalation toxicity of dusts and mists (LC{50}) in the range of packing group I, but toxicity through oral ingestion or dermal contact only in the range of packing group III or less, shall be allocated to Class 8 (see note under 2.6.2.2.4.1). - 2.8.2.4 In assigning the packing group to a substance in accordance with 2.8.2.2, account shall be taken of human experience in instances of accidental exposure.
-In the absence of human experience the grouping shall be based on data obtained from experiments in accordance with OECD Guideline 4041. - 2.8.2.5 Packing groups are assigned to corrosive substances in accordance with the following criteria: - (a) Packing group I is assigned to substances that cause full thickness destruction of intact skin tissue within an observation period up to 60 minutes starting after the exposure time of three minutes or less; - (b) Packing group II is assigned to substances that cause full thickness destruction of intact skin tissue within an observation period up to 14 days starting after the exposure time of more than three minutes but not more than 60 minutes;
+In the absence of human experience the grouping shall be based on data obtained from experiments in accordance with OECD Test Guideline 4041 or 4352.
+A substance which is determined not to be corrosive in accordance with OECD Test Guideline 4303 or 4314 may be considered not to be corrosive to skin for the purposes of these Regulations without further testing. - 2.8.2.5 Packing groups are assigned to corrosive substances in accordance with the following criteria:

-OECD Guidelines for testing of chemicals No. 404 "Acute Dermal Irritation/Corrosion" 1992.
+OECD Guideline for the testing of chemicals No. 404 "Acute Dermal Irritation/Corrosion" 2002.